tukkek/twitch-chat-slow-mode/README.md

 The idea is that there is nothing of value lost by reducing message volume - even mass reactions such as emotes and *???????* can be captured by selecting a random message.
 Nothing of value is lost by ignoring people writing unreadeable essays that will stay on-screen for half a second or spamming copy-pasta.

-This way, you retain all of the chat value while still being able to read the occasional insightful, funny or clever message someone may type without the extreme spam.
+This way, you retain whatever value chat has while still being able to read the occasional insightful, funny or clever message someone may type, without the extreme spam.

 ## Usage